Skip to Main Content

 Generative artificial intelligence tools provide challenges to scholarship and opportunities to enrich learning when used appropriately, ethically, and responsibly.
 Any use of these tools must be acknowledged and referenced correctly, whether you are including generated text or images in your work or have used them as part of the planning, editing, or proofreading process.

 Leeds Beckett generally permits using these tools to generate ideas, explore research, and seek guidance on improving written work where their use does not breach academic honesty regulations.
 Before using any of these tools, you should familiarise yourself with Leeds Beckett's guiding principles and check for School, course, module, or assessment-specific guidance about acceptable use.
+You can learn more about academic honesty and the use of generative artificial intelligence tools in our Academic Honesty Tutorial.

 Guidance (including referencing practices) for the use of artificial intelligence tools will change over time, so you should regularly check for any additions, clarifications, or changes to University, referencing, School, course, or module information.
+Remember, any use of generative artificial intelligence in your work (even as part of the planning/research process or to support a disability or language need) must always be acknowledged.

 Responsible use of generative artificial intelligence